sid88in/serverless-appsync-plugin/README.md

 ### Per Api Key rules

-In some cases, you might want to enable a rule only for a given API key.
-You can specify wafRules under the `apiKey` configuration.
-The ruels will apply only to the api key under which the rule is set.
+In some cases, you might want to enable a rule only for a given API key only.
+You can specify `wafRules` under the `apiKey` configuration.
+The rules will apply only to the api key under which the rule is set.

 ````yml
 apiKeys: